 Whereas, the Professional Bundle CCleaner goes a step further and includes 3 additional functionalities;

-- It has a Defraggler that keeps your hard disks healthy and running smoothly without mush I/O errors.
+- It has a Defraggler that keeps your hard disks healthy and running smoothly without many I/O errors.

 - There is a File Recovery feature called Recuva which can recover any file that you have accidentally deleted.

-The Professional Bundle CCleaner does not have a free trial and it comes with an option to bundle upto 3 PCs by one single license key.
+The Professional Bundle CCleaner does not have a free trial and it comes with an option to bundle up to 3 PCs with one single license key.

 Features and functionalities like real-time threat monitoring, scheduled scans, disk defragmentation, file recovery, etc. easily take CCleaner to the next level and BleachBit does fall short over here.

-Personally, I have never get excited by third-party disk defragmentation tools but scheduled scans and file recovery features add value to the application, and that’s where the organization acquires more customers.
+Personally, I have never gotten excited by third-party disk defragmentation tools but scheduled scans and file recovery features add value to the application, and that’s where the organization acquires more customers.